GOES West (GOES 17)

 Water Vapor Bands

-The satellite interprets a low temperature as high water vapor content.
-When much radiation is received by the satellite, it senses a high temperature and consequently a low amount of water vapor.
+The satellites do not directly detect moisture but instead detect temperature.
+Water vapor absorbs radiation at these particular frequencies, and thus the satellite does not sense much radiation when there is high water vapor.
+It records this as a low temperature, which is interpreted as high water vapor content.
+When radiation is not absorbed and thus received by the satellite, it senses a high temperature and consequently interprets a low amount of water vapor.

-As a result, the depth at which the satellite peers into the atmosphere will vary with amount of moisture over any particular point from day to day.
+As a result, the depth at which the satellite peers into the atmosphere will vary with the amount of moisture over any particular point from day to day.

 Channel 8: The "Upper-Level" Water Vapor band